GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 can log in as a super admin on their own and change your setup in either Cloud Identity or Google Cloud.
 The main security mechanism to achieve this is to physically hold on to the second factors that are used to log in as a super admin.

-At this point, your users should rarely need to log in as super admin users, except when they need to modify sensitive settings in the Admin console, for example.
+At this point, your users should rarely need to log in as super admin users, except—for example—when they need to modify sensitive settings in the Admin console.
 Any time you need someone to log in as a super admin, you should follow your super admin login ceremony so that you keep trusting your setup in both Google Cloud and Cloud Identity.

 We recommend that you [turn on alerts](https://support.google.com/a/answer/9288157) on super admin events in the Admin